JamesKni/GPMMod/README.md

 - green - Changes the GPM HUD colour to green
 - blue - Changes the GPM HUD colour to blue
 - white - Changes the GPM HUD colour to white
+- pink - Changes the GPM HUD colour to pink

 - hide - Hides the GPM HUD
 - show - Shows the GPM HUD